 My goal is to help you build a simple, doable product launch strategy — a sort of product launch plan checklist you can use as a guide.
 You can always add complexity later after you’ve been through the launch process a time or two.

-By the way — there’s a lot to coordinate in a launch, even a simple one.
-My New Product Launch Strategy Builder PDF will help you keep it all organized.
+By the way — there’s a lot to coordinate when you’re planning a product launch, even a simple one.
+The sample launch plan in my New Product Launch Strategy Builder PDF will help you keep it all organized.
 It’s free!
 Register below and I’ll send it to your inbox.

 The first time you launch a new product — especially if you’ve never done it before — the process might feel overwhelming and confusing.